 What types of things will I do?
-Problem solving, modelling and laboratory investigations.
+Practical investigations, discussions, questions, problem-solving, text reading, data analysis, and group activities.

-SACs may include: Topic tests, written practical reports, coursework/ end of unit written exam and an extended practical investigation.
+SACs may include: Topic tests, written practical reports, coursework/ end of unit written exam and an extended practical investigation

 Self-directed learning, an ability to solve complex numerical problems and have well developed literacy skills including an ability to summarize and synthesize notes.